fandora-network/docs/docs/develop/metamask/overview.md

 id: overview
 title: Overview of MetaMask
 sidebar_label: Overview
-description: How you can get started with MetaMask on Polygon
+description: How you can get started with MetaMask on fandora
 keywords:
   - docs
   - matic